scripting/chat/readme.md

 ### All the pieces

-It can be confusing because there are a few pieces to this product.
+It can be confusing because there are a few pieces to this project.

 1. The server, a Node.js app.